 My first taste of a Bloody Mary drink was actually the non-alcoholic version.
 It was completely disgusting and I was put off the drink forever!
 To this day, I am sure I can taste it every time I see someone drinking a Bloody Mary.

 This recipe will work great without the alcohol too.
 Just double the amount of V8 Tomato Juice in this recipe.

 If you are a regular reader to my blog, you know how much I LOVE Campari tomatoes.
 I use them in everything I can think of.
 This Bloody Mary Ice Pops recipe was a perfect for Campari tomato.

 For this bloody Mary Popsicle recipe, I don’t just use canned tomato sauces and juices.
 The fresh Campari tomatoes in this recipe add a slight sweetness and tanginess to the Bloody Mary Ice Pops.

 So, what is your favorite summer time treat?

 Bloody Mary Ice Pops

-- In a blender, add the Campari tomatoes and ½ stalk of celery
+- In a blender, blend Campari tomatoes and chopped celery

-- Wrap the end of the Celery stick that is protruding out of the ice pop with foil.
-This will prevent the celery stalk from being frozen.
+- Wrap the other end of the Celery stick with foil to prevent celery from freezing